ETCCooperative/etc-coop-website/src/contents/posts/cn/2023-11-09-ethereum-classic-mordor-testnet-spiral-upgrade-emergency-patch-alert-cn/index.md

 Yesterday afternoon we discovered a problem in the latest release with regards to the [Spiral upgrade](https://ecips.ethereumclassic.org/ECIPs/ecip-1109) on the ETC Mordor testnet.

-We did the released, but it didn't include the activation fork block number.
+We did the release, but it didn't include the activation fork block number.

-As soon as we realized this, we took the decision to make a new release setting the number to the one in the past (the one already established in the ECIP, block 9,957,000) and then reorganized the chain by out-powering it with our miners.
+As soon as we realized this, we took the decision to correct the mistake in Core-Geth and reorganized the incorrect chain by out-powering it with our miners.

 This was resolved with the following emergency patch release: [https://github.com/etclabscore/core-geth/releases/tag/v1.12.16](https://github.com/etclabscore/core-geth/releases/tag/v1.12.16)